Why You Shouldn’t Bother with Resolutions This Year

-While the words are similar, the difference in meaning is significant.
-A resolution is something you make.
-Resolve is something you have.
-Call it semantics, but this is important.
-A lot of people will make resolutions this new year and immediately break them.
+While the words are similar, the difference is significant: A resolution is something you make; resolve is something you have.
+Call it semantics, but I think the distinction is important.

+This year, a lot of people will make resolutions and then immediately break them.
 Why?
-Because they’re not really resolving to do anything.
+Because they’re not really resolving to do anything different.
 They’re just wishing.

 In other words, you need to commit.
 To choose into an intentional process that will make you better.
 Not a set of audacious goals you’ll never meet.

 Goal-setting, while admirable, is essentially pointless.
 Goals, in and of themselves, aren’t sustainable.
 They tell you where you want to go, not how you’re going to get there.

 - Give yourself grace.
 This goes hand-in-hand with the last one.
 A natural byproduct of discipline is dread.
 When you start showing up to do the work, you may grow fearful of the desk.
 I know I have struggled with this, feeling like my work is never good enough.
 At times like these, remember to be playful; have fun.
 Remind yourself why you go through the painful parts — because there is joy waiting for you at the finish line.